bioconda/bioconda.github.io/_sources/recipes/kneaddata/README.rst.txt

    :replaces_section_title:
    :noindex:

-   KneadData is a tool designed to perform quality control on metagenomic and metatranscriptomic sequencing data\, especially data from microbiome experiments.
+   KneadData is a tool designed to perform quality control on metagenomic sequencing data.

    :homepage: http://huttenhower.sph.harvard.edu/kneaddata
    :license: MIT / MIT
    :recipe: /`kneaddata <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/kneaddata>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/kneaddata/meta.yaml>`_

+   KneadData is a tool designed to perform quality control on metagenomic sequencing data\, especially data from microbiome experiments.
+In these experiments\, samples are typically taken from a host in hopes of learning something about the microbial community on the host.
+However\, metagenomic sequencing data from such experiments will often contain a high ratio of host to bacterial reads.
+This tool aims to perform principled in silico separation of bacterial reads from these \"contaminant\" reads\, be they from the host\, from bacterial 16S sequences\, or other user\-defined sources.

 .. conda:package:: kneaddata